SanhoLee/fwgs_blog/_posts/projects/CV/2024-01-27-cv-edgeToCoordinates.md

 2) Calculate CannyEdge functionality🧮

 -   The user can configure the parameters required for the calculation of the canny edge.
--   You can update each parameter using a separate Windows form.
+-   You can update each parameter using a separate Window form.
 -   Changeable parameters :
     1. Kernel size k for Gaussian Blur (setting the row and column sizes to be the same)
     2. The low and high threshold values of CannyEdge